 The goat chosen “for the Lord” was taken and slaughtered with the greatest holiness and purity as a sacrifice to God.
 Its blood was then taken to the Holy of Holies and sprinkled directly into the Shkhina, the shining glory of God, between the two cherubim on the Ark of the Covenant.
 But the goat “for azazel” was kept alive.
 The high priest would tie a piece of scarlet cloth to the azazel’s horn.
 Then a priest would lead the goat out into the wilderness, remove the scarlet cloth, tear it in half, put one half back on the goat’s horn, push the goat over a high precipice as a sacrifice, and bring the other half back to the Temple.
 If the cloth turned white our Father had accepted the sacrifice.
 “Though your sins are like scarlet, they shall be as white as snow” Is 1:18.
 If it remained red, our Father had not accepted the sacrifice.

 The azazel was said to have completely removed the sins of the whole people Israel.
 But, although the sins were removed, that is, moved to another place, they were not annihilated until Rabbi Yeshua’s Final Sacrifice.
-“For it is impossible that the blood of bulls and goats should take away sins.”
-Josephus tells us that during the Passover in AD 70 the Temple priests sacrificed more than a quarter million lambs.
-Yet the Temple itself was destroyed later that same year.
+“For it is impossible that the blood of bulls and goats should take away sins” Heb 10:4.
+This was shown when Josephus, in Wars of the Jews 6.9.3 (424), told us that during the Passover in AD 70 “the number of sacrifices was two hundred fifty-six thousand five hundred.”
+The Temple priests sacrificed more than a quarter million lambs, yet the Temple itself was destroyed later that same year.